-An inventor goes along to the Patent Office with some of the latest designs that he has been working on, with a view to getting patents issued for them.
+An inventor went along to the Patent Office with some of the latest designs that he had been working on, with a view to getting patents issued for them.

 He said to the clerk, “I would like to register my new invention, it’s a folding bottle.”

 “A folding bottle” replied the clerk in a surprised manner, “What do you call it?”

 “That’s right” said the inventor.

 “That’s a stupid name.
 Can you think of something else?” said the clerk.

 “Well, I can think about it I suppose” said the inventor.

 “I do have something else though” said the inventor, “It’s a folding carton.”

 “And what do you call that?” asked the clerk.